 Advances in technology, the reduction in prices, the appearance of new providers and the reduction in waiting times for the implementation of new projects in space have had a decisive influence on this transformation.

-More affordable prices.
+More affordable costs.
 This is a basic criterion for any company.
 A conventional satellite, as a reference, can cost between 100 and 300 million euros.
 A CubeSat, less than 500,000 euros, although the exact price depends on several factors, such as its size, the complexity of the type of service you want to carry out or whether it is the first CubeSat of a constellation or a replica, in which case the price is reduced considerably.

 Shorter development times.
 The New Space age is about the ability to start projects quickly, without waiting too long.
 A conventional satellite requires very long development times, between 5 and 15 years.
 On the other hand, the first CubeSat of a constellation can be in space within 8 months, and if we are talking about replicas, this wait is reduced to only 2 months.